microsoft/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL unguided - Continuous delivery in VSTS and Azure.md

 Exit criteria

--   You have successfully created a branch, made a code change, submitted a pull request, approved the pull request, and merged the code.
+-   You have successfully created a branch, made a code change, submitted a pull request, approved the pull request, and merged the code

 ## After the hands-on lab